 Approving “Standing Against White Christian Nationalism” and its recommendations

-“The Presbyterian Church (U.S.A.) repudiates the ideology and practices of white Christian nationalism in all its forms and affirms the PCUSA’s historical support for disestablishment of religion as enshrined in the First Amendment to the U.S. Constitution.
-Christian nationalism is a political ideology that seeks to merge Christian identity with U.S. civic life and national identity.
+To that, RUS added a lengthy explanation of the issue: “Christian nationalism is a political ideology that seeks to merge Christian identity with U.S. civic life and national identity.
 It asserts that the United States was founded as a Christian nation and should continue to be governed according to what its proponents see as Christian values or biblical principles.
 ‘Nationalism’ emphasizes the importance of a ‘homeland’ with a shared ethnic identity among its citizens.
 Christian Nationalism becomes ‘white’ when it suggests that those of northern European ancestry are inherently more capable, intelligent, moral, and able to lead — and are thus the only ‘true Americans’ and ‘true Christians.’”

 A potential amendment to the Book of Order

-The Committee on Reformed Identity in the United States Committee also approved RUS-01, “On Taking Action to Repudiate Christian Nationalism and Affirm Our Faith Commitments,” 52-4, with amendment.
+The Committee on Reformed Identity in the United States also approved RUS-01, “On Taking Action to Repudiate Christian Nationalism and Affirm Our Faith Commitments,” 52-4, with amendment.
 The overture, submitted by The Presbytery of San Jose, seeks to codify the denomination’s stance against White Christian power in the church’s constitution, found in the Book of Order.

 The approved request would add a new section titled “My Kingdom is not of this world,” and would read: ”The church shall not align with any ideology that seeks to privilege Christianity in public life or conflate religious identity with national or ethnic supremacy.
 Such ideology, in all its forms, which seeks to privilege a singular religious-cultural framework in civic life is incompatible with the example and teachings of Jesus Christ, a theological error, a threat to faithful witness, and contrary to the church.”